-While dryland training is a viable supplement to pool time, for most people it is important to integrate dryland swim training with time swimming in the water is very important becoming a better, stronger swimmer.
-And when you don’t have much available time to be in the water, you need to make the most of their pool or open-water sessions.
+While dryland swim training is a viable supplement to pool time, for most people it is important to integrate dryland swim training with time swimming in the water to become a stronger, better swimmer.
+Most busy, working athletes don’t have much available time to use the pool, so they need to make the most of their pool or open-water sessions.

-Here are a few ways that swimmers and triathletes with limited time or pool access can make the most of the minutes they do have.
+Here are a few ways that swimmers and triathletes with limited time or pool access can make the most of what they do have.